Ninetalesgh/dndcampaign/vault/dm/session_notes/session_06.md

 10 **Borin Grathal**, head of the Academy
 11 **Dain Elster**, count of New Arvandal

-**Baroness Isolde Redmire.** -> A refined and shrewd textile magnate who controls the wool and dye trade.
+**Baroness Isolde Redmire.** -> A refined and shrewd **human** textile magnate who controls the wool and dye trade.
 Always draped in the latest imported silks, she has an eye for fashion and finance alike.

-**Gorva "Three-Scales" Durn.** -> A grizzled dragonborn metalsmith who oversees a lucrative arms and armor trade.
+**Gorva "Three-Scales" Durn.** -> A grizzled **dragonborn** metalsmith who oversees a lucrative arms and armor trade.
 Her nickname comes from an old forge accident that left three scale-shaped scars across her face.

-**Magister Othric Venn.** -> A silver-haired human academic and head of the local alchemist’s guild, he argues for magical advancements in trade but is notoriously difficult to work with due to his pedantic nature.
+**Magister Othric Venn.** -> A silver-haired **human** academic and head of the local alchemist’s guild, he argues for magical advancements in trade but is notoriously difficult to work with due to his pedantic nature.

-**Velora Quinch.** -> A half-elf spice and luxury goods importer who has made a fortune in exotic teas, perfumes, and rare indulgences.
+**Velora Quinch.** -> A **half-elf** spice and luxury goods importer who has made a fortune in exotic teas, perfumes, and rare indulgences.
 Always smells faintly of cinnamon and wears jingling gold bracelets.

-**Brenn Foremarsh.** -> A portly, good-natured halfling brewer who supplies the town’s finest ales.
+**Brenn Foremarsh.** -> A portly, good-natured **halfling** brewer who supplies the town’s finest ales.
 Has a booming laugh and a tendency to call everyone "my friend" before negotiating them into a terrible deal.

-**Hendrik Karral.** -> A former mercenary turned logistics expert, he runs a shipping and caravan business.
+**Hendrik Karral.** -> A **dwarven** former mercenary turned logistics expert, he runs a shipping and caravan business.
 Pragmatic and unsentimental, he sees commerce as a battlefield where only the clever survive.

-**Seraphine Lowind.** -> A gnome glassblower and jeweler, small in stature but large in presence.
+**Seraphine Lowind.** -> A **gnome** glassblower and jeweler, small in stature but large in presence.
 She commands respect with her sharp business sense and even sharper tongue.

-**Jorvus "Ledgerhand" Pell.** -> A meticulous accountant and moneylender whose sharp mind has made him indispensable to the council.
+**Jorvus "Ledgerhand" Pell.** -> A meticulous **human** accountant and moneylender whose sharp mind has made him indispensable to the council.
 He wears wire-rimmed glasses and always seems to be scribbling figures in a notebook.

 **Motivations**:
 - Academy staff kind of put off by the merchant's council